Anthony Kimani: National team

 While at Sofapaka in 2010 he earned his debut call to the Kenya National team Harambee Stars by head coach Jacob Mulee and went on to earn his first cap in an international friendly against host Tanzania in Dar es Salaam on 29 November 2010.

 He featured for Kenya in the 2010 and 2012 Cecafa Senior Challenge Cups in Tanzania and Uganda, respectively.
 In total he earned ten caps.

+Coaching journey

+In March 2023, Muki started acquiring his coaching badges by completing a CAF 'D' Diploma license course.